Linearized Attention Cannot Enter the Kernel Regime at Any Practical Width: Methodology

 A parameter-free attention mechanism is designed that admits exact kernel characterization.

 \begin{definition}[Linearized Attention] For input matrix $\mathbf{X} \in \R^{n \times d}$, the linearized attention mechanism is:

 \end{definition}

 \begin{remark}[Correspondence to Standard Attention] This corresponds to scaled dot-product attention with identity projections ($\mathbf{W}_Q = \mathbf{W}_K = \mathbf{W}_V = \mathbf{I}$) and linearized softmax ($\exp(A_{ij}) \approx 1 + A_{ij}$).
-The form $\mathbf{X}\mathbf{X}^T\mathbf{X}$ captures the essential quadratic interaction structure; Proposition~\ref{prop:qkv_equivalence} (Appendix) shows that full-rank QKV projections preserve all structural properties, so identity projections provide a canonical representative without loss of generality.
-The linearized attention also implements an unnormalized Nadaraya-Watson estimator \citep{nadaraya1964estimating,watson1964smooth} with linear kernel, inheriting adaptive, data-dependent smoothing properties. \end{remark}
+Proposition~\ref{prop:qkv_generalization} shows that full-rank projections preserve all structural properties, so identity projections are a canonical representative without loss of generality. \end{remark}

 This operation implements kernel-weighted feature aggregation, where $\mathbf{X} \in \R^{n \times d}$ denotes the \emph{entire} training set; the transformation is computed once over all $n$ training examples, making the architecture transductive.
 In practice, the rows of $f^{\text{att}}(\mathbf{X})$ are $\ell_2$-normalized before being passed to the MLP to ensure comparable input magnitudes across architectures.
 The complete architecture combines this with a two-layer MLP: